-- Collect a small sample of urine from the donor.
+- First, collect a small sample of urine from the donor.

 - Remove the testing device from the sealed packet.

 - Take off the cap and dip the tip of the device into the sample to the level marked.

-- Remove the testing device from the sample, replace the cap and lay on a flat surface.
+- After 20 seconds, remove the device, replace the cap, and lay it on a flat surface.

 - Read the result as it develops.

-- If only one the control line (C) appears, the result is positive.
+- If there is no (T) line, the result is positive.

 - The cut-off concentration of the One Step Ethyl Glucuronide (EtG) test is determined to be 300 ng/mL.